HuachenZH/weepie/devLog.md

 - argument (frequency) type error: if not specified, python will take input as string, even though you give an int.
   - In argparse, specify type=int

+- i have "A" stocked to a variable, i want to append backslach and a dot to it and to use it as a regex pattern.
+I failed to append just a single backslash.

 ## To improve / future work